 When the Client Panels team contact you they will often include links to websites.
 The Client Panels team will send you links to mygov.scot.

 They also use a site called Questback to run surveys, with links that begin https://response.questback.com/scottishgovernmentexample.

 Their reports will be published on the Social Security Scotland website .
 There will always be the option to get information over the phone or by post instead.

 Your answers during research will be kept confidential.
 No one will be able to identify you in any of the reported results.
 Only people working in the research team will be able to see your name and contact details.

 Taking part will not affect any of your applications or benefits.
 No one involved in making benefit decisions now or in the future will have access to your answers or know if you have taken part.

-Any personal information you provide will be held according to the General Data Protection Regulation (GDPR).
+Any personal information you provide will be held according to the UK General Data Protection Regulation (UK GDPR).
 You can find out more about this in the privacy notice and data protection of Social Security Scotland section.

 When you take part we will send you our report when it is published.

 You will also be kept updated through a regular newsletter.

 The newsletter will have information on recent research and on future opportunities for you to take part.